petervdn/notivuecation/README.md

 # notivuecation

 Promise-based alerts, confirms and other notifications for Vue.js.
 This plugin requires Vuex (it will created a namespaced store on initialization) and a component to render the notifications.

-A very basic default component is supplied to get immediate results, but you can easily use of your own custom one.
+A very basic default component can be used, but you can (and probably should) use of your own custom one.

 ## install